eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

     }
   }' <eclipse-ditto-instance-url>/devops/piggyback/connectivity
 ```
+*Listing 5: Curl call to add a new `Connection` to a Ditto instance*

 When Ditto established the connection and our payload mappings work, it returns a successful HTTP response and otherwise an error message.

-Without any further means, the payload mappings defined in `piggybackCommand.mappingDefinition` and set in `piggybackCommand.targets` get executed for all changes to a Thing.
+Without any further means, the payload mappings defined in `piggybackCommand.mappingDefinition` and set in `piggybackCommand.targets` would get executed for all changes to a Thing.
-Thus, we use [filtering](https://eclipse.dev/ditto/basic-changenotifications.html#filtering) with [RQL expressions](https://eclipse.dev/ditto/basic-rql.html) to make sure that our payload mappings are executed for the correct messages.
+To prevent this, we use [filtering](https://eclipse.dev/ditto/basic-changenotifications.html#filtering) with [RQL expressions](https://eclipse.dev/ditto/basic-rql.html) to make sure that our payload mappings are executed for the correct messages.
 For example, the filter

 ```json
 _/_/things/twin/events?filter=and(in(topic:action,'"'created'"'),eq(resource:path,'"'/'"'))